In this article, we want to teach you How to install Node.js on Centos 7. Before starting to learn, let’s see what Node.js is.

 sudo make install

-How to Install a package from the Node site on Centos 7
+Method 3 – Install a package from the Nodejs site on Centos 7

 Another way to install Node.js on Centos 7 is to get the pre-built packages from the Node.js website and install them.

-You can find the Linux binaries(x64) packages from the Node.js website. copy the link address then paste it in the following command then run it:
+You can find the Linux binaries(x64) packages from the Node.js website.
+Copy the link address paste it in the following command then run it:

 After this, you need to extract the binary package into your local package hierarchy with the following command: